 - provide guidance on minimum standards in zooarchaeological methods and their requirements.

 This handbook builds on the information provided in the Historic England guidelines for environmental archaeology (Campbell et al 2011) but focuses on bones and teeth, as these are by far the more commonly preserved animal remains in Britain.
 They occur primarily in disarticulated form, as part of the waste of daily life and industrial processes, or less commonly as articulated animal burials and carcass parts.
 Other animal remains, for example skin, hair, feathers, soft tissues and eggshell, are excluded as they require separate specialist expertise.
 Worked bone objects require input from finds specialists and are also excluded.

 It updates and replaces 'Animal Bones and Archaeology: Guidelines for Best Practice'.

-The guidelines are supported by three supplements which can be downloaded from this page:
+The handbook is supported by three supplements which can be downloaded from this page: